 - Lead Hazard Control Program, MSHA: 1-800-452-4668

-For all places built before 1978, a landlord must give you 30 days advance notice before doing any repairs or renovations that disturb lead-based paint.
-This notice includes postings on all exterior entry doors and a certified mail letter to all residential units in the building.
-Or the landlord can post the notices and get a signed written waiver from an adult in each unit.
+For all places built before 1978, a landlord must give you 30 days advance notice before doing any repairs or renovations that could disturb lead-based paint.
+This notice includes postings on all outside entry doors and a certified mail letter to all units in the building.
+Or the landlord can post the notices and get a signed written form, called a waiver, from an adult in each unit.
 The waiver must contain specific warnings.
 Your landlord can be fined up to $500 for each violation of these notice rules.
-If you believe that you or your children have suffered harm because your landlord failed to notify you, you can report the violation to your local District Attorney or the Maine Attorney General's Consumer Protection Division.
+If you believe that you or your children have suffered harm because your landlord failed to properly tell you about planned repairs or renovations, you can report the violation to your local District Attorney or the Maine Attorney General's Consumer Protection Division.

-The purpose of this law is to make sure that you have opportunity to protect yourself and your children from lead dust while the work is being done.
-Also, your landlord must use lead-safe practices so as to minimize the danger.
+The purpose of this law is to make sure that you have opportunity to protect yourself and your children from lead dust while work is being done to your home.
+Also, your landlord must use lead-safe practices to reduce your risk of exposure to lead.

 Bedbugs: What can I do to avoid them and get rid of them?

-Bed bugs have become much more common in Maine.
+Bed bugs have become common in Maine.
 They are difficult to get rid of.
-As with other health and safety issues, the first step is to contact your landlord and ask him to have the building professionally treated.
-You and others in the building will also have to take steps to help combat the problem.
+If you think you have bedbugs, contact your landlord and ask them to start professional treatment.
+You and others in the building will also have responsibilities to help get rid of the bugs, like preparing for treatments.

 Before you rent:

-It is illegal for a landlord to rent an apartment that he knows (or suspects) to have bedbugs.
-He must also tell you whether other nearby apartments in the building have bedbug problems.
+It is illegal for a landlord to rent an apartment that they know (or suspect) to have bedbugs.
+Your landlord must also tell you whether other nearby apartments in the building have bedbug problems.